Halium/docs/porting/first-steps.rst

 Collaborate
 -----------

-Head over to the list of  `list of ports <https://github.com/Halium/projectmanagement/issues>`_ and check if someone is already working on this device.
+Head over to the  `list of ports <https://github.com/Halium/projectmanagement/issues>`_ and check if someone is already working on this device.
 If it is started, collaborate with those porters.

 Document your target device
 ---------------------------